 In the 1970s, interest in dance was gaining popularity.
 Northrop’s seating capacity and the size of its proscenium stage made it one of the only facilities in the region with the ability to present major touring dance companies.
 The Northrop Dance Season was established in 1970–71 and has flourished ever since.

 Fast-forward to the 21st century.
-After years of deferred maintenance, an extensive interior revitalization of Northrop began in 2011 by the firm HGA Architects, ARUP, and JE Dunn Engineers.
+After years of deferred maintenance, an extensive interior revitalization of Northrop began in 2011 by the firm HGA Architects and Engineers, ARUP Acoustical and Theatrical Consulting, and JE Dunn Construction.
 The project closed Northrop for three years but when the building reopened in 2014 to fanfare, the iconic building included many new multipurpose flexible spaces including a main theater with 2,700 seats and state-of-the-art acoustics, improved sightlines, cutting-edge technologies, and updated amenities, as well as a rehearsal studio, reception rooms, and more restrooms, concession stands and ticket windows.
 A second venue, the 168-seat Best Buy Theater, added flexibility for lectures, recitals, film and meetings.
 Since that Grand Reopening in 2014, Northrop has hosted more than 6,000 events and welcomed 1 million people through its doors.
 It continues to expand its K-12 programming with student matinees and educational resources for students and educators.
 In 2020, as the COVID-19 pandemic resulted in many event cancelations, Northrop worked closely with artists and sponsors to offer new ways of delivering programming online with extended viewing dates and added accessibility features.

 — Edited from research and writing by Laura Weber